 The chipset has an embedded 32-bit posted write buffer to support delay transactions cycles.
 Select Enabled to support compliance with PCI specification version 2.1.

-The choice: Enabled, Disabled
+The choices are: Enabled, Disabled

-Primary Frame Buffer
+4.5.14 Primary Frame Buffer

 Select a size for the PCI frame buffer.
 The size of the buffer should not impinge on local memory.